nathandias/dingsbeer/README.md

 1. Go to: siteurl.com/wp-admin/ : Plugins -> Add New -> Upload Plugin and upload dbb_plugin.php
 2. Activate the plugin

-# Child Theme Installation
+# Divi Parent and Child Theme Installation
+1. Go to: siteurl.com/wp-admin/ : Appearance > Themese > Add New > Upload Theme and upload Divi.zip
-1. Go to: siteurl.com/wp-admin/ : Appearance > Themes > Add New > Upload Theme and upload Divi-child.zip
+2. Go to: siteurl.com/wp-admin/ : Appearance > Themes > Add New > Upload Theme and upload Divi-child.zip

-(alternative: upload yoko-child.zip to use the yoko child theme)
+(alternative: upload yoko-child.zip to use the yoko child theme using the same process)

 The child theme provides customized page templates for displaying: